stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 were taken up by the damp, slippery paws.
 Another moment and all were whirling in wind and darkness;
 endlessly up, up, up to the gate of the winged lions and the spectral ruins of primal Sarkomand.

-  When, after a great interval, Carter saw again the sickly light of Sarkomand&rsquo;s nocturnal sky, it was to behold the great central plaza swarming with militant ghouls and night-gaunts.
+  When, after a great interval, Carter saw again the sickly light of Sarkomand's nocturnal sky, it was to behold the great central plaza swarming with militant ghouls and night-gaunts.
 Day, he felt sure, must be almost due; but so strong was the army that no surprise of the enemy would be needed.
 The greenish flare near the wharves still glimmered faintly, though the absence